elblogbruno/NotionAI-MyMind/README.md

 ![Options Screen](/doc/options_python.png)

 - Step 6.
-Load the extension on your chromium Browser or install it from the https://chrome.google.com/webstore/detail/notion-ai-mymind/eaheecglpekjjlegffodbfhbhdmnjaph?hl=es&authuser=0 Chrome web store.
+Load the extension on your chromium Browser or download from chrome or firefox [store](#extension)

 ![Extension Screen](/doc/extension_howto.png)